 Also by accepting the situation we could cope better and reduce anguish.
 Acceptance brings clarity to our actions and behaviours.
 It makes us more resilient.
 Helps us make wiser choices in terms of our responses – what to strengthen and what to let go of!
 It’s the resistance to change that doesn’t let us accept the events as they are causing more suffering.
 The year had also made us realise we shouldn’t take anything for granted!

-Celebrating milestones, social meet ups, meeting with friends or family for a cup of coffee or over a meal, visiting local cafes, restaurants, all things we took it for granted, do not feel so small anymore.
+Celebrating milestones, social meet ups, meeting with friends or family for a cup of coffee or over a meal, visiting local cafes, restaurants, all things we took for granted, do not feel so small anymore.
 In fact, they have been an excellent way of nurturing our mood and social wellbeing.
-In fact, all these seemingly small social events feel pretty special now that they have been taken away from us, and with no restoration of normalcy in sight feel cherished too!
+All these seemingly small social events feel pretty special now that they have been taken away from us, and with no restoration of normalcy in sight feel cherished too!

 When my flight touched the ground in mid-February last year little did I know, that it would be my last travel for the entire year!
 Ever changing rules and restrictions on travel meant spending more time at home.
 On reflection, the past year has been insightful.
 It made us appreciate what we have in life and nurture our relationships.
 Backed by science, expressing gratitude has shown to cause a positive impact on our mental wellbeing.
 It has never felt so fitting than in the current situation.
 Deep gratitude comes from within and in a meaningful way.
 Practicing gratitude means really paying attention to what we are thankful for.
 Practice gratitude by writing down about three things or events which generate positive emotions or be appreciative of people who really mean something to you and you are grateful for their presence in your life.
 Whilst writing feel the warmth of the heart, focus on the smile this may bring to your face or experience the sensation of tingling down the spine.
 Expressing gratitude plays a bigger role in bringing positive effect on our emotions than we realise.
 It helps reduce the negativity bias of the brain when we take some time to focus on positives and train our minds to appreciate what we have in life rather thn focusing on what we don’t have.

-Combined with self-compassion, one can also facilitate self-development, improve self-respect and confidence!
+Combined with self-compassion, one can also facilitate self-development to improve self-respect and confidence!
 With ever changing social restrictions, we all have been trying to be more creative and looking at various ways of improving our health.
-One of the best ways we can achieve this is by investing in getting more physical activity and making every effort to move more!
+One of the best ways of optimising our health is through adopting a healthy lifestyle.
+This means changing our daily behaviours and looking into diet, addictions, improving sleep, stress management and investing in getting more and more physical activity, Making every effort to move more!
 Yup, life as we know it isn’t normal anymore.
 Working from home, sitting hours on end, watching endless television, Netflix or similar entertainment programmes without moving much are proving detrimental not only for our physical health but also to our minds!
-Recent years have seen Neuroscientists establishing the positive link between exercise and the mental wellbeing.
+Recent years have seen Neuroscientists establishing the positive link between exercise and mental wellbeing.
 Moderate intensity aerobics style exercises like brisk walking, jogging, Zumba, dance – any of these which get the heart beat faster are proven highly beneficial for the cardio-pulmonary health as well as our brain.
 If you haven’t been exercising for a while, start gradually and aim to spend at least 150 minutes per week.
 Just a 10 minute brisk walk can bring clarity to the mind and boost mood.

 All of these aerobic activities release endorphins in the brain, which improve mood, cognitive function, focusing and enhance performance.
-Secondly, endorphins also help reduce pain.
-Another most important benefit of aerobic exercise is its association with increased concentration of Brain derived Neurotrophic Factor (BDNF), which functions literally like a fertiliser for our brain increasing the brain reserve and neuronal function.
+Secondly, endorphins also help reduce aches and pains.
+Another most important benefit of aerobic exercise is its association with increased concentration of Brain derived Neurotrophic Factor (BDNF).
+BDNF functions literally like a fertiliser for our brain increasing the brain reserve and neuronal function.
 Just like our physical health, good mental health doesn’t mean absence of disease it also means building mental fitness.